ventinus/webpack2-react-boilerplate/README.md

 ## Notes on styling
 Until the `sass-resources-plugin` fully supports Webpack 2, there are some small things to be aware of:
   - Variables are defined in 2 settings: attached in `:root {}` and through normal SASS `$var` declaration.
-    - Variables on `:root` are to remain constant and are globally accessible in any `.scss` file.
+    - Variables on `:root` are to remain constant (by practice) and are globally accessible in any `.scss` file.
+They are overwritable and can be scoped and inherited from any element.
 Variables are declared with two `--` at the start and accessed by wrapping the name with `var()`.
 For example:
       ```css
       :root {
         --color-blue: #0000FF;
       }

       .element {
+        --mt: 10px;
         color: var(--color-blue);

+        .element__child {
+          margin-top: var(--mt);
+        }
       }
       ```
     - Variables declared with the `$var-name` SASS syntax are locally scoped so it is necessary to import the variables file where needed.
 Import with `@import "~scss/helpers/variables.scss";`.
 These can be programattically changed to calculate an end value, such as in a `@for` loop.
 For example: